-The converter effluent purge gas is sent to the Hydrogen Recovery Unit for ammonia removal.
+The Converter effluent purge gas is sent to the Hydrogen Recovery Unit for ammonia removal.
 In the event of unanticipated outages, the ammonia-laden purge gas is sent to the flare.
 Liquid ammonia from the purge separator is routed to the refrigeration system for recovery.
-Each converter is equipped with a natural gas fired start-up heater (EUG 4) rated at 33 MMBTUH.
-The start-up heater is used to heat the converter up to reaction temperature during start-up.
+Each Converter is equipped with a natural gas fired start-up heater (EUG 4) rated at 33 MMBTUH.
+The start-up heater is used to heat the Converter up to reaction temperature during start-up.

 The plant operates two (2) atmospheric cold storage tanks and two (2) pressurized bullet tanks for ammonia storage.
-Some of the ammonia is loaded into trucks and railcars (EU-AMH) for transport to consumers.
-A flare (EU-2220U) is used to combust ammonia or hydrocarbons during loading, unloading and maintenance/startup/shutdown operations and to combust process gas (containing ammonia, hydrocarbons, hydrogen, etc.) from various relief valves throughout the plant.
-A separate flare (EU-2121U) is used for the cold storage tanks.
+Some of the ammonia is loaded into trucks and railcars (EU-AMH) or transported to consumers via pipeline.
+A flare (EU-2220U) is used to combust ammonia or hydrocarbons during loading, unloading and maintenance/startup/shutdown operations and to combust process gas (containing ammonia, hydrocarbons, hydrogen, etc.)

+from various relief valves throughout the plant A separate flare (EU-2121U) is used for the cold storage tanks.